 The Makandal Text Network

 François Makandal d.
 1758 was most likely enslaved in Africa and taken to the French colony of Saint-Domingue (today’s Haiti) in the first half of the eighteenth century.
-He was an influential figure on a plantation in the Northern district of Limbé owned by Lenormand Demesi before he lost a hand or arm to a sugar press, was made to herd cattle, became a maroon and then returned to poison people and animals in a campaign of resistance for anywhere between six and twelve years.
+He was an influential figure on a plantation in the northern district of Limbé owned by Lenormand Demesi before he lost a hand to a sugar mill and the mechanized drums or rollers that process sugar cane.
+He was demoted in the hierarchy of labor on the plantation and made to herd cattle, but instead, he became a maroon or fugitive of the plantation who may have poisoned thousands of the colony’s people and animals in a campaign of resistance for anywhere between six and eighteen years.
 He was executed by fire on January 20, 1758 in Cap-Français (Cap-Haïtien) and swore that he would not burn in the flames but transform into a snake, fly, or other natural form.
 Though he died thirty-three years before the 1791 Vodou ceremony of Bois Caïman that many believe initiated the Haitian Revolution, the events took place on and in the mountains surrounding the plantation where Makandal was enslaved, and he is regarded as an important historical and spiritual figure whose appearance presaged these events.
-(Cont.)

-This exhibit maps a network of literature about Mackandal—a collection that is complex to consider because of its translational gaps in language and other media; for instance, the texts and criticism are written in multiple languages, earliest written by anonymous authors, were both published and sent privately, appeared in print cultures as varied as newspapers and post-revolutionary memoirs, and are fictional as well as documentary in their attention to the events of his life.
-Much of critical interest in Makandal has been historical rather than literary and he has been strongly identified or characterized as any number of things: a poisoner, a healer or physician, a maroon, and a Vodou priest; this exhibit traces his transformation over time and geography from historical to more literary genres such as pantomime and novel as well as the circulation of texts in which all of these character associations variably emerge.
+This exhibit maps a network of literature about François Makandal—a collection that is complex to consider because of its translational gaps in language and other media; for instance, the texts and criticism are written in multiple languages, by both anonymous and well-known authors, were both published and sent privately, appeared in print cultures as varied as newspapers, novels, and post-revolutionary memoirs, and are fictional as well as documentary in their attention to the events of his life.
+Much of critical interest in Makandal has been historical rather than literary, and he has been strongly identified or characterized as any number of things: a poisoner, a healer or physician, a maroon, and a Vodou priest; this exhibit traces his transformation over time and geography from historical to more literary genres such as pantomime and novel as well as the circulation of texts in which all of these character associations variably emerge.

-On one level, what this evolving archive illustrates is that much of Makandal’s story is embedded within and emerges from the literature and culture of colonial science, at least, from an agricultural colony and from the perspective of colonizers--the French planters who wrote accounts of his activities.
-In this context, one of the network’s approaches is to provide an introduction to some of the agricultural philosophies that structured the plantation system and against which Makandal fought; though these multi-volume cultural and scientific treatises are not a part of the exhibit, providing some background shows that one way of understanding Mackandal is as a producer of knowledge who weaponized plants within and against a system that monetized and mass-produced them.
-In turn, West African spiritual and practical use of natural knowledge becomes representationally visible in Mackandal as his story grows in transatlantic circulation.
+On one level, what this evolving archive illustrates is that much of Makandal’s story is embedded within or emerges from the literature and culture of colonial science, at least, from an agricultural colony and from the perspective of colonizers, or the French planters who wrote accounts of his activities.
+In this context, one of the network’s approaches is to provide an introduction to some of the planters-writers and agricultural philosophies that structured the plantation system and against which Makandal fought; this aspect of our curation works as a means of contextualizing his persistence in other kinds of literature and media far from the colony and from the eighteenth century archives.
+Our evolving sub-section, French Agronomy in the Atlantic, shows Makandal is first a producer of knowledge who weaponized plants within and against a system that monetized and mass-produced them while maintaining their varied use for healing.
+In turn, West African spiritual and practical use of natural knowledge becomes representationally visible in Makandal as his story grows in transatlantic circulation.

 A Guide to the Exhibit